 When operating with a high PWM duty cycle, the low-side N-channel MOSFET device is forced off each cycle.
 This forced LO off-time limits the maximum duty cycle of the controller.
-When designing a boost regulator with high switching frequency and high duty cycle requirements, a check should be made of the required maximum duty cycle.
-The minimum input supply voltage which can achieve the target output voltage is estimated from Equation 14.
+When designing a boost regulator with high switching frequency and high duty-cycle requirements, check the required maximum duty cycle.
+The minimum input supply voltage that can achieve the target output voltage is estimated from Equation 14 or Equation 15.